mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Just another day for Pomri."

-  Pomri's saffa went in first, and Bavle stopped Melna's saffa.
+  Pomri's saffa went in first, but Bavle stopped Melna before she could pass through behind.

-  "Now you two, keep a watchful eye.
-All sorts of trouble is brewing lately."
+  "Now, you two keep a watchful eye.
+All sorts of trouble has been brewing lately."

   "Thank you for letting us know.
 We'll be vigilant," she responded with an unmistakeable kind of sincerity.
 Her curious eye pulled her focus toward the woman's clothes, catching a glimpse of a healing wound on her chest.

   "Bavle," she asked passing while underneath the gate.
 "Will you be okay?"

-  Bavle chortled and quickly pulled her clothing tighter around her chest, "Yes I'll be okay.
-It takes more than a bit of cold to make the Rudjanese quiver."
+  Bavle chortled and quickly pulled her clothing tighter around the wound, "Yes I'll be okay.
+It takes more than a few thugs to bother me."

+  Melna bowed in silent respect before bidding farewell to the keeper who had already turned to close the gate.
+Linyu's blind stare lingered on Bavle and thi asked, "She.
+Hurt?"

+  Melna broke her focus to see Linyu staring back up at her.
+Hae blue eyes like flames in the twilight.
+She scratched a bit at hae head and said, "Not for long."

-  Melna bowed in respect and implored Linyu to do so while they bid farewell to the keeper who had already turned to close the gate.
-They passed through two sets of the giant iron gates and immediately entered onto the pier of a bustling market full of merchants on small ships.
+  They passed through two giant iron gates and immediately found themselves on a wide pier of a bustling market full of merchants on small ships.
 Their bows curled into large arcs and narrowed to a pillar to hold bobbing brass oil lanterns at their ends.
 To Melna they looked like some sort of firebreathing spirits of the sea, come to join with Rudjanese society.

   By the time Melna had caught up to Pomri, she had already got off of her saffa and bought some grilled shellfish on a stick to eat.
 She handed Linyu a kebab of hae own and thi showed none of hae usual reluctance to take it.